 Season Summary: 1991

-The membership of the VFA continued to diminish in 1991, as more clubs departed the league with the struggling Camberwell withdrawing shortly before the start of the season and Brunswick quitting after the first three rounds.
+The membership of the VFA continued to diminish in 1991, as more clubs departed the league with the struggling Camberwell withdrawing shortly before the start of the season after two consecutive winless seasons and Brunswick-Broadmeadows quitting after the first three rounds.
 This caused a redraw for the 12 remaining clubs, the fewest in the Association since 1950.

 Tony Hannebery & Joan Kirner unfurl the 1990 premiership flag at the round 1 encounter with Springvale

 Former Williamstown director and VFA delegate, John Grieve, was in his third year as the Association president in 1991.